-Crime & Fire Defence Systems engineers were trained in the installation of the product and have installed kilometres of the high-security woven fencing at utilities sites across the country over the last two years.
+Crime & Fire Defence Systems engineers were trained in installing the product and have installed kilometres of the high-security woven fencing at utility sites across the country over the last two years.

-Zaun has established the new installer scheme because of increasing requests from customers to recommend contractors with suitable installation, quality and safety standards.
+Zaun has established the new installer scheme because of increasing customer requests to recommend contractors with suitable installation, quality and safety standards.

-ArmaWeave has some unique properties which give it distinct advantages but require some fresh skills and techniques to install.
-For example, unlike welded mesh the panels can rake up and down hills so the installers require new skills to square up or rake the panels.
+ArmaWeave has unique properties that give it distinct advantages but require some fresh skills and techniques to install.
+For example, unlike welded mesh, the panels can rake up and down hills, so the installers require new skills to square up or rake the panels.

-Trainers will share the secrets of installation methods Zaun has developed over time for ArmaWeave to make best use of the properties of the high security fabric.
+Trainers will share the secrets of installation methods Zaun has developed over time for ArmaWeave to make the best use of the properties of the high-security fabric.

 The plan is to increase the adoption of ArmaWeave as the standard for secure sites of Critical National Infrastructure – such as utilities, data centres and nuclear sites – while ensuring consistent installation quality.

-Zaun sales and marketing director Chris Plimley said: ‘We invested in the steel loom ahead of the sales in the belief we could produce an innovative product installers, specifiers and high security facility managers would want.
+Zaun sales and marketing director Chris Plimley said: ‘We invested in the steel loom ahead of the sales in the belief we could produce an innovative product installer, specifiers and high-security facility managers would want.

 ‘That has proven to be so true that we need to expand the number of contractors trained in installing it correctly.’